Communication and Technology

 What you gain from the Communication and Technology major

-We believe this unique combination of technical and cultural skills is critical across many different industries as we learn new ways — both wonderful and dangerous — that data can be used to shape what we believe and what we eat, who we fall in love with and who we vote for, and where we go next.
+We believe this unique combination of technical and cultural skills is critical across many different industries as we learn new ways – both wonderful and dangerous – that data can be used to shape what we believe and what we eat, who we fall in love with, who we vote for, and where we go next.

-After finishing this degree, you will have both highly sought-after technical expertise and the cultural knowledge that will help you to collaborate with and work for the diverse communities found across the industry, government, and nonprofit sectors.
+After finishing this degree, you will have both highly sought-after technical expertise and the cultural knowledge that will help you to collaborate with and work for the diverse communities found across industry, government, and nonprofit sectors.

-Some possible careers include:
+Some possible roles include:

 • GLAM digital specialist